MicrosoftDocs/fabric-docs/docs/data-factory/create-first-pipeline-with-sample-data.md

    :::image type="content" source="media/create-first-pipeline-with-sample-data/review-create-activity.png" alt-text="Screenshot of the Review + create page of the Copy data assistant highlighting source and destination.":::

-1. The Copy activity will then be added to your new data pipeline canvas.
+1. The Copy activity is added to your new data pipeline canvas.
 All settings including advanced settings for the activity are available in the tabs below the pipeline canvas when the activity is selected.

    :::image type="content" source="media/create-first-pipeline-with-sample-data/completed-activity.png" alt-text="Screenshot showing the completed Copy activity with the Copy activity settings tabs highlighted.":::